A new Weyl group action related to the quasi-classical Gelfand-Graev action

-\begin{remark*} By a result of~\cite{Vinberg_1972aa} and~\cite{Grosshans_1997aa}, we know that $\afbc$ is a normal variety.
+\begin{remark*} Using a result by Grosshans~\cite{Grosshans_1997aa}, as well as by Popov and Vinberg~\cite{Vinberg_1972aa}, we know that $\afbc$ is a normal variety.
 Therefore, the above isomorphism $\Xi$ implies that $\cM(\bfv,\bfw)$ is normal in this special case.
 In view of the normality of quiver varieties,~\cite{Crawley-Boevey_2003aa}, it seems reasonable to expect that the normality also holds for other DKS type varieties. \end{remark*}

-Treating $\afbc$ as a DKS type quiver, in this subsection, we calculate explicitly the Weyl group action (as defined in Section~\ref{sec:dks-type-varieties}) on (the regular and semi-simple locus of) it.
-Recall that in Section~\ref{sec:dks-type-varieties}, we use symbols $S_k$, $1\le k \le n$ to represent a set of generators for this action.
-What we are going to do is to write down a specific expression for $S_k$.
-To make the calculation simpler, for $[g,x]\in \rT^*(G/U)_{\ras}$, we make two handy assumptions: \begin{inparaenum}[(i)] \item $x$ is a diagonal matrix, which is always possible since we are dealing with regular and semi-simple elements; \item $g= e$ is the unit element of $G$, which also causes no loss of generality as we will see. \end{inparaenum}
+\paragraph{The equivariance properties of $\Xi$.} As we have recalled, there are some natural group actions on $\afbc$.
+We will see that the same groups can also act on $\cM(\bfv,\bfw)$ and further show that $\Xi$ is equivariant with respect to these group actions.
+Since $G = \SL{n+1}$, we choose $H$ to be the Cartan subgroup of $G$ consisting of diagonal matrices.